Mahmud-Kandawala/25-Plus-5-Clock/README.md

 User Story #17: I should not be able to set a session or break length to > 60.

-User Story #18: When I first click the element with id="start_stop", the timer should begin running from the value currently displayed in id="session-length", even if the value has been incremented or decremented from the original value of 25.
+User Story #18: When I first click the element with `id="start_stop"`, the timer should begin running from the value currently displayed in id="session-length", even if the value has been incremented or decremented from the original value of 25.

 User Story #19: If the timer is running, the element with the id of time-left should display the remaining time in mm:ss format (decrementing by a value of 1 and updating the display every 1000ms).